kcarta/kcarta.github.io/about.md

 Thank you for visiting my site!

-I work as a software delivery manager [^1], having transitioned over from software engineer/architect roles.
-Now "well-seasoned" in the management side of software delivery, I find myself constantly inspired with tough questions (and ocassionally, answers!), and so I've decided to use this blog as a place to nail down all my thoughts, publicly for whoever cares to read them.

-My burning questions typically revolve around *practical* agile/lean project delivery, particularly in the hostile and unforgiving enterprise space.

-There is some risk to airing my thoughts openly online, which I hope readers can respect - these are my *raw* thoughts, and I'm merely a practitioner getting through the day-to-day fight, so this is my space to reflect, learn, and hopefully grow.

-Some personal topics might arise, if I feel like getting something out of my brain and into writing.

-I'm still keeping my software developer spirit close, so expect a few stray technical posts as well.
+I work as a software delivery lead (i.e. a kind of engineering manager but in consulting).
+I transitioned over to this after being in a variety of software engineer/architect roles.
+Previous to all of this, I got a MSc in Sociology and dabbled in local politics.
+There's quite a few circles in the venn diagram of my interests, all intersecting neatly on "software".

+My burning topics of late are AI, software project delivery (in enterprise!), Emacs, and whatever nifty software lifehacks I can whip together and are worth sharing.

+This site started as a way for me to pin down my thoughts on tough questions around project/product delivery, agility, consulting, tech leadership, and similar topics.
+Now, I use it more as a dumping ground for *all* of my thoughts, at least all that are tech related (as most are - at any given moment I'm *probably* thinking about software and how we use & work with it 👨🏻‍💻)

 I always love having discussions, so please feel free to hit me up on LinkedIn or Bluesky or whatever!

-[^1]: A contentious term!
-One topic for the backlog :)